oleksmarkh/waypoints/README.md

 ### Frontend
 * Pagination for `GET /waypoints/` (already supported by the API).
+* Color-code markers depending on waypoint state: new (not created yet), editing, failed to update/delete.
+* Interactivity between sidebar items and map markers, as they represent same waypoints:
+  * Highlight on hover:
+    * Enlarge the marker.
+    * Change sidebar item background color.
+  * Select on click:
+    * Marker click: scroll the sidebar list to the corresponding item.
+    * Sidebar item click: reposition the map on the marker, if it was outside of the viewport.
 * More elaborated error handling and reporting, to distinguish:
   * Network unavailability.
   * Non-2xx API responses.